kpvarma/introduction-to-ruby-on-rails/step-2-configure-application.md

 Now let us go ahead and configure our application so that we are ready to start our development.
 Let us learn new things as and when we see them.

-As a first step, I would like to add rspec-rails gem to our application.
+As a first step, I would like to add [rspec-rails][rspec] gem to our application.

 Add the following gems to Gemfile under the development and test group